2-REC/hugo-myblog-theme/README.md

 * type:
     * single: Single header.
+        * **NOTE:** For "single" headers, any value for this field can be used, not necessarily "single" (value other than "multi" and "custom").
     * multi: Slides.

+* fit: Type of fitting for the header height.
+    * Accepted values are: image, fixed, ratio, window.
+    * image: The header displays the full image, keeping its aspect ratio.
+        * **NOTE:** This type of fitting is not accepted for the "multi" type.
+    * fixed: The header has a fixed height (in "px").
+    * ratio: The header height is a ratio of its width (in "%").
+        * **NOTE:** The background image is deformed to fit the specified ratio.
+    * window: The header height is a ratio of the window's height (in "%").
+    * **NOTE:** Except for "image", the sizing of the background image can be controlled by parameters of the "image" field (see below).

-* Height: Height of the header (must be in "px" unit).
+* height: Height of the header
-    The value should be determined accordingly to the size of the background image and the desired results.
+    * The value should be determined accordingly to the size of the background image and the desired results.
+    * Ignored if "fit" is "image".
+    * Must be in "px" unit if "fit" is "fixed".
+    * Must be in "%" unit if "fit" is "ratio" or "window".

-* If "type" is "multi", the remaining parameters are divided in 2 parts: "options and "slides".
+* If "type" is "multi", the remaining parameters are divided in 2 parts: "options" and "slides".
     * options: Slider settings.
         * transition_effect
             * Handled values are:
-                blindX, blindY, blindZ
+                * blindX, blindY, blindZ
-                cover
+                * cover
-                curtainX, curtainY
-                fade, fadeZoom
-                growX, growY
+                * fade
+                * growX
-                none
+                * none (no slideshow)
-                scrollUp, scrollDown, scrollLeft, scrollRight
+                * scrollUp, scrollDown, scrollLeft, scrollRight
-                scrollHorz, scrollVert
+                * scrollHorz, scrollVert
-                shuffle
-                slideX, slideY
+                * slideX
-                toss
+                * toss
-                turnUp, turnDown, turnLeft, turnRight
+                * turnLeft, turnRight
-                uncover
+                * uncover
-                wipe
+                * wipe
+            * The following transitions seems problematic (undesired results):
+                * curtainX, curtainY
+                * fadeZoom
+                * growY
+                * shuffle? (weird behaviour)
+                * slideY
+                * turnUp, turnDown
-                zoom
+                * zoom
         * transition_delay: Time in milliseconds between each transition.
         * transition_duration: Time taken by the transition.
     * slides: Slides definition.